All Episodes

 The people voted to end business as usual, and today we begin to carry out their instructions.

-It's also a story here today, first.
+Oh, it's also historic here today, first.

-The first person of color is speaker.
+The first person of color is Speaker.

 In the Catholic faith, we enter into a season of service by having ashes marked on our head.

-The ashes remind us that life in all form all of its forms is very fragile.
+The ashes remind us that life in all of its forms is very fragile, our time on this earth fleeting.

-But as the ashes are delivered, we hear those humbling words.
+But as the ashes are delivered, we hear those humbling words: Remember, you are dust, and to dust you shall return.

 The American people have humbled us.